gitbuh/moji/about/commands.md

 ## Commands ##

-The bot composed of plugins, which expose commands.
+The bot is composed of plugins, which expose commands.

 ### Feed ###